 To qualify for disability benefits, you must have worked for at least 20 hours per week for 14 weeks in Hawaii and earned at least $400 in the year prior to the day you first claim disability benefits.
 The 14 weeks of work you are required to become eligible may have occurred at different employers.
 That is because TDI is actually an insurance program that the state of Hawaii requires every employer in Hawaii to take out on behalf of their employees.

-Your employer’s plan (which must have been approved by the state) may differ from other employers’ plans but generally, the minimum benefits are that you must receive 58% of your average weekly wages, rounded up to the nearest dollar, with a maximum weekly benefit of $570 in 2016.
+Your employer’s plan (which must have been approved by the state) may differ from other employers’ plans but generally, the minimum benefits are that you must receive 58 percent of your average weekly wages, rounded up to the nearest dollar, with a maximum weekly benefit of $570 in 2016.
 Every year, the maximum will change.
 The waiting period for your first payment is 7 consecutive days (meaning you will be paid on the 8th day of your disability).
 You cannot take more than a maximum of 26 weeks of benefit payments per year.

 You must file a claim on Form TDI-45 which you may obtain either by contacting Hawaii’s Department of Labor or your own employer.
 The claim must be filed within 90 days of the date you were disabled or you may lose part of your benefit unless you can show good reason for the filing delay.
 Answers to frequently asked questions about Hawaii’s short term disability insurance program may be found here.